friends-of-presta/security-advisories/_posts/2023-08-28-deserialization-untrusted-data-CWE-502-part1.md

 NB 1: This list is not exhaustive.
 Modules dependancies can also include others hijackable classes.

 NB 2: Several PrestaShop core or modules configurations are stored in database as serialized strings.
-In chain, an SQL injection can also be exploited to inject malicious serialized string that will be triggered during the deserialization.
+In chain, a SQL injection can also be exploited to inject malicious serialized string that will be triggered during the deserialization.

 ### How to prevent this vulnerability?